NoahBurkholder/wiki-noah/readme.md

 - [Logan Buchanan](https://www.linkedin.com/in/logan-buchanan-90b8b3126/) - Who encouraged me to the point I'm comfortable sharing this Wiki.
 He basically got me through school, whether he knows it or not.

 As well as [Meri](https://www.linkedin.com/in/meri-morganov-43818a21/), Stephanie, [Andy](https://www.linkedin.com/in/hao-tang-90947413b/), [Helen](https://www.linkedin.com/in/helen-terry/), and [Bryan](https://www.linkedin.com/in/bryanshen/) for being my first partners in crime.

+Additionally I want to thank [IndiePod](http://www.indiepod.org/) in Vancouver for being an endless source of knowledge, inspiration, community, and talent.
+I wouldn't consider this Wiki valuable if I hadn't learned a lot of it from you all.